-In the Entertainment category Wall-E, star of the 2008 Disney/Pixar fim by the same name, beat Rosie the household Robot from “The Jetsons” which aired from 1962-1963 and from 1985-1987 and Johnny 5, who came to fame in 1986 in Tri Star Pictures' comedy/sci-fi film Short Circuit.
+In the Entertainment category WALL-E, star of the 2008 Disney/Pixar film by the same name, beat Rosie the household Robot from “The Jetsons” which aired from 1962-1963 and from 1985-1987 and Johnny 5, who came to fame in 1986 in Tri Star Pictures' comedy/sci-fi film Short Circuit.

 Summer SALE Kindle 9.99 Paperback $10 off!!